zapatoche/one-click-hugo-cms/site/content/products/_index.md

   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability.

+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and